Polyvinyl chloride: Adhesives

 Flexible plasticized PVC can be glued with special adhesives often referred to as solvent cement as solvents are the main ingredients.
 PVC or polyurethane resin may be added to increase viscosity, allow the adhesive to fill gaps, to accelerate setting and to reduce shrinkage and internal stresses.
 Viscosity can be further increased by adding fumed silica as a filler.
 As molecules are mobilized by the solvents and migrating PVC polymers are interlinking at the joint the process is also referred to as welding or cold welding.

 PVC can be made with a variety of plasticizers.
 Plasticizer migration from the vinyl part into the adhesive can degrade the strength of the joint.
 If this is of concern the adhesives should be tested for their resistance to the plasticizer.
 Nitrile rubber adhesives are often used with flexible PVC film as they are known to be resistant to plasticizers.
-Some epoxy adhesive formulations have provide good adhesion to flexible PVC substrate.
+Some epoxy adhesive formulations can provide good adhesion to flexible PVC substrate.
 Typical formulations of common solvent cement may contain 10–50% ethyl acetate, 8–16% acetone, 12–50% butanone (methyl ethyl ketone, MEK), 0–18% methyl acetate, 12–30% polyurethane and 0-10% toluene.
 Alternatively methyl isobutyl ketone or tetrahydrofuran may be added as solvents, tin organic compounds as stabilizer and dioctylphthalate as a plasticizer.